jjeongGrp/multifidelity-fatigue/README.md

 fatigue_life_set91
 ```

-The script reads the positive and negative equivalent strain CSV files, computes hotspot strain amplitudes, and generates the CPFE-informed fatigue-life prediction curve.
+The script reads the positive- and negative-equivalent strain CSV files, computes hotspot strain amplitudes, and generates the CPFE-informed fatigue-life prediction curve.

 ---